Signed Distance Field Raymarching

 The scene is rendered by raymarching SDF primitives in the fragment shader over a fullscreen quad, with shape composition and shading evaluated procedurally at runtime.

-The goal of the project is to explore the foundations of implicit surface rendering and build a deeper understanding of rendering techniques outside of a traditional rasterization pipeline.
+The goal of the project is to explore the possibilities of implicit surface rendering outside of a traditional rasterization pipeline.

 Features